udzura/slides/rubykaigi2025/index.md

 - Once instructions are parsed, revisit the instruction sequence
   - When finding if/block/loop instructions, calculate their end positions on the spot
-- Decided to store end positions in instruction metadata and use that
+- Decided to **cache end positions** in instruction metadata and use that

 ----